Charitable Donation Value Calculator: 2026 Fair Market Values

 - Sample Export Reports

 Charity Record is a recordkeeping tool, not tax or legal advice.
 This post is educational only.
 Tax rules can change, and deductibility depends on your facts and the tax year you file.
-Review IRS Publications 526 and 561 and Form 8283 instructions and talk to a qualified tax professional for your specific situation
+Review IRS Publications 526 and 561 and Form 8283 instructions and talk to a qualified tax professional for your specific situation.

 ItsDeductible is a trademark of Intuit Inc. Charity Record is not affiliated with, endorsed by, or sponsored by Intuit.